alttester-test-examples/AltUnity-Pro-Alpha/README.md

  If you want to build the sample game on the WebGL platform from scratch, you have to follow the next steps:
  - Open the sample project in Unity Editor
- - Make the AltUnity Tester Editor window visible (from AltUnityTools->AltUnity Tester Editor)
+ - Make the AltUnity Tester Editor window visible (from AltUnityTools -> AltUnity Tester Editor)
  - In the AltUnity Tester Editor window choose WebGL as your desired platform
  - Choose a location for saving the build
- - Make sure you have the 'Run in background' setting enabled
+ - Make sure you have the 'Run in background' setting enabled (from WebGL player settings -> Resolution and Presentation -> Run in Background*)
+ - Make sure you have the exceptions enabled (from WebGL player settings -> Publishing Settings -> Enable Exceptions: Explicitly Thrown Exceptions Only)
  - Click the "Build & Run" button and wait for the build to start running

 ## Run the WebGL build from command line